smartbotzadmin/obsidian-wp/aii/rules.md

 10. The codebase must be well organized.
 11. Don't add possible improvements by your own.
 12. Don't add new libraries or modules by your own.

+## Security

+- For sensible information, rely on .env file and load it to access the that sensible information. e.g. API keys, passwords, db credentials etc.
+- Always sanitize user input to prevent SQL injection, XSS, CSRF and other attacks.
+- For simple Authentication always rely on JWT.
+- For external user authentication OAuth2.0, when available.
+- Always process tokens, JWTs, encrypted data from server side.
+- Never save high privacy information at client side.
+- Never serve high privacy files.
+- Never serve high privacy data.

 ## Code Style & Patterns